ddJProj/ddjproj.github.io/src/content/blog/code-rev-howto.md

-## 3. Code Review Best Practices
+## Code Review Best Practices

-**What are Some code review best practices that you read about in the resources that are crucial to include in a code review?
-Include when a code review should occur in the development process with a rationale as to why.**
+**What are Some code review best practices that you read about in the resources that are crucial to include in a code review?**
+**Include when a code review should occur in the development process with a rationale as to why.**

 I summarized many of the best practices in the previous section, but this can be further synthesized into the following practices.
 Code reviews are an effective means by which to maintain compliance within your code-base.
 This includes performance optimizations, checking that documentation, naming conventions, general readability, and maintainability of the code base is up to standards set for the company and/or industry.
 The code segments should also be vetted to ensure that it meets security standards for the technologies in use by the company.
 The following are Some beneficial, best practices that can keep your reviews productive, and keep operations moving forward.
 The first of these, is to place a limitation on the lines of code, and/or the time spent for a particular code review session.
 It is also beneficial to include both new and senior members in the review, to fairly distribute the review sessions between the team members, and to make sure that everyone is comfortable asking questions when they need context,  (GitLab, 2023).